 A "statute of limitations" is a state law that sets a strict time limit on the right to bring a lawsuit.
 These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.

 (Note: the statute of limitations applies to car accident lawsuits, not car insurance claims.
 Any insurance company, whether your own or the other driver's, is going to require you to make a claim—or at least give the insurer notice of an incident that could trigger a claim—"promptly" or "within a reasonable time" after the accident.
 That usually means a matter of days.
 Learn more about contacting your insurance company after a car accident.)

 If your lawsuit is over vehicle damage only (or if you are seeking the repair or replacement of some other kind of damaged property), 735 ILCS 13-205 gives you five years to get that kind of case filed in court.

-What happens if you don't get your lawsuit started before the deadline passes?
-If you try to file the initial complaint (the document that starts the case) more than two years after the accident, you can count on the court refusing to consider it, unless a rare exception applies to extend the deadline.
+If you try to file the initial complaint (the document that starts the case) after the applicable time window has closed, you can count on the Illinois court refusing to hear your car accident lawsuit, unless a rare exception applies to extend the deadline.
 That's why it's so crucial to understand the statute of limitations and abide by the time limit as it applies to your situation.